 Figure 1: Example C-BREC outputs presenting avoided emissions for removal of biomass generated by moderate thinning activities (removal of 40% of total tree basal area targeting smaller diameter trees) mapped across California at the ecosection scale.
-These demonstrate the spatial variation of carbon intensity (within each map) as well as how avoided emissions are dependent on whether biomass would otherwise have been left on-site (left) or subject to a controlled burn (right).
+These demonstrate the spatial variation of carbon intensity (within each map) as well as how avoided emissions are dependent on whether biomass would otherwise have been subject to a controlled burn (left) or left on-site (right).